ammarme/HamletMovie/README.md

-Model-View-ViewModel (i.e. MVVM) is a client application architecture template proposed by John Gossman as an alternative to MVC and MVP patterns when using Data Binding technology.
-Its concept separates data presentation logic from business logic by moving it into a particular class for a clear distinction.
+Model-View-ViewModel (MVVM) is a client application architecture template proposed by John Gossman as an alternative to the MVC and MVP patterns when using Data Binding technology.
+Its concept separates data presentation logic from business logic by moving it into a specific class, allowing for a clear distinction.

 ![MVVM3](https://user-images.githubusercontent.com/1812129/68319232-446cf900-00be-11ea-92cf-cad817b2af2c.png)